 The inside stop tap is usually located under the kitchen sink but can also be found in other places.
-Your Neighbourhood Officer will show you where the stop tap is at the handover of the property.
+You will be shown the location of the stop tap by your Community Coordinator at your handover of the property.

 Your safety